tensorium-ltd/jira-utils/README.md

 npm run generate-sheets
 ```

+**Important Notes**:
+- **Tracking Start Date**: Actual JIRA data is fetched for all sprints starting from **November 6, 2025** (Sprint 31 start date)
+- **Historical Data**: Sprint 31's actual completion data (119 points across 12 days) is fully captured in its individual sprint sheet
-**Note**: If JIRA credentials are not set, the script will still generate sprint sheets but will skip the Progress sheet updates.
+- **No JIRA Credentials**: If JIRA credentials are not set, the script will still generate sprint sheets but will use distributed estimates instead of actual data

 **S-Curve Distribution**:
 - Days 1-2: ~15% of total (slow start)